For KBB retailers seeking an efficient, post-sale operation, effective management of installations and remedials is critical.

 Don’t wait for a customer to ask for information.
 The need for them to do so suggests an air of impatience directed toward you, or a perceived lack of action.

-Instead, look to proactively share it.
+Instead, look to proactively share any relevant information you have.
 This proves you know precisely what’s going through their mind and that you’re best placed to provide what they need.

-Automating these essential communications, for both installations and remedials, allows you to to supply the required touchpoints whilst freeing your team up to carry on with the job at hand.
+Automating these essential communications, for installations and remedials alike, allows you to to supply the required touchpoints whilst freeing your team up to carry on with the job at hand.

 3 – Reflective Reporting

-By looking introspectively, you can ask yourself pertinent questions about how your process can be geared towards better serving your customers.
+By looking introspectively, you can ask pertinent questions about how your process could be better geared towards serving your customers.

 What aspects of the process were customers most frustrated by?

-How could we avoid the same thing happening again?
+How could we avoid the same issue arising again?

 “Monitoring an area that has problems should help point out what has triggered any issues.